 Place of residence: Wellington, New Zealand

-Hager, Mandy (1960–) writes a range of different genres, most notably young adult fiction.
-Her work also includes adult novels, non-fiction resources, scripts and shorter fiction for younger children.
-Her background as a teacher of children with special educational needs gives her a keen understanding of the need for a fast-paced story to ‘hook’ the young reader.
+Hager, Mandy (1960–) writes within a range of different genres, but is perhaps most notable for her young adult fiction.
+Her broader catalogue of work includes adult novels, non-fiction resources, scripts and shorter fiction for younger children.
+Hager’s background as a teacher of children with special educational needs makes her youth writing uniquely insightful and understanding of the literary ingredients required to “hook” the young reader.
 Hager has a MA in Creative Writing from Victoria University and an Advanced Diploma in Applied Arts (Writing) from Whitireia Community Polytechnic, where she works as a tutor and a mentor.

 Her first book Tom's Story (Mallinson Rendel, 1995) won an Honour Award in the 1996 Aim Children's Book Awards.
 It tells the story of a six-year-old boy whose father is killed in a boating accident, and looks at grief from a child's point of view.
 It has been adapted for National Radio.

 Run for the Trees (Steele Roberts, 1999), Hager's second book, is an eco-thriller set against the background of protests in the South Island's rimu forests.
 ‘Definitely a page turner,’ writes Paula Boock, ‘a pacy, exciting story.
 The climax is riveting.’

 Juno Lucina (2000), Hager's first novel for adults, is an intricately woven story about fear and faith.
-Tess Chromain’s journey into the dangerous territory of religious fervour, domestic violence and sexual re-awakening is interlaced with her dreams, memories and research articles – to layer around her compounded grief in a climactic, literal rebirthing of hope.
+Tess Chromain’s journey into the dangerous territory of religious fervour, domestic violence and sexual re-awakening is interlaced with her dreams, memories and research articles, so as to locate her intense grief within a burgeoning sense of hope.